 A great angler to watch, Kim was an expert on many venues but was the absolute master on his beloved home water – the Gloucester & Sharpness Canal.

-Kim learnt his fishing both on the upper Thames and the Kennet & Avon Canal, targeting small fish like gudgeon and bleak.
-He won his first open match at Hempsted with skimmer bream taken on the straight lead.
+Kim learnt his fishing both on the upper Thames and the western end of the Kennet & Avon Canal, targeting small fish like gudgeon and bleak.
+He won his first open match at Hempsted bend on the Gloucester Canal with skimmer bream taken on the straight lead.
 As bloodworm and the pole became the winning method, Kim moved with the times to record numerous match wins on rivers, canals and still waters throughout the country.

 His string of successes saw him win both the prestigious Browning and Kamasan Matchman of the Year titles.
 He won the Van Den Eynde Classic in 1988 followed by the 1990 Octoplus Super League.
 Kim then won the 1992/3 Van den Eynde League.